wp-plugins/advanced-access-manager/readme.txt

 5. Posts & Pages access control form

 == Changelog ==

+= 3.0.2 =
+* Fixed a bug with posts access within categories
+* Significantly improved the caching mechanism
+* Added mandatory notification if caching is not turned on
+* Added more help content

 = 3.0.1 =
 * Fixed the bug with capability saving